 - A corrupted file!
 An unwanted or corrupt UI file is also one of the main reasons behind System UI Keep Stopping.
 As a corrupted file stops the System from running properly.

 It is not possible to say for sure which one of the above-mentioned reasons is causing your device to show Android SystemUI is not responding error.

-How do i fix System UI has stopped Error on Android?
+How do I fix System UI has stopped Errors on Android?

-In the following steps we will provide some of the major troubleshooting solutions that you can try and Fix System UI Keep Stopping issue on android.
+In the following steps, we will provide some of the major troubleshooting solutions that you can try and Fix the System UI Keep Stopping issue on android.

 Restart your Android Device

 Sometimes, all you need to do is simply Restart your device as Restarting your device might be helpful to clear some of the bugs and will definitely help you to deal with the System UI Has Stopped issue.
 Rebooting your device clears some of the temporary files and fixes lots of major glitches sitting on your device.
 A normal restart is good where you have to switch off your device and again Restart it, but here we will suggest you do a hard restart as it is more effective!